Benefits of Regular HVAC Filter Replacement

 This helps with California’s ongoing efforts to promote sustainability and reduce energy consumption statewide.
 By ensuring that HVAC systems operate at peak efficiency, residents can contribute to California’s ambitious climate goals, which aim to cut greenhouse gas emissions and promote cleaner air quality.

-Most HVAC professionals recommend replacing your filter every 1–3 months, depending on factors like the type of filter, household pets, allergies, and how often you use your system.
-Homes with pets or allergy sufferers may need more frequent changes.
+Most HVAC professionals recommend replacing your HVAC filter every 1–3 months, depending on the type of filter, whether you have pets, allergy concerns, and how often you run your system.
+Homes with pets or allergy sufferers may benefit from more frequent filter changes.

 Absolutely.
-Clean filters trap airborne particles like dust, pollen, pet dander, and mold spores, preventing them from circulating through your home and improving indoor air quality.
+A clean HVAC filter is designed to trap airborne particles such as dust, pollen, pet dander, and mold spores, preventing them from circulating throughout your home.
+Regularly replacing your filter helps improve indoor air quality and creates a healthier environment for you and your family.